La Monnaie / De Munt LA MONNAIE / DE MUNT

 ‘We all have our personal mask of God, the point being that you can define for yourself your mythology.
 And without question, my musical life is part of that mythology.
 As is my belief in an ecumenical, rational, tolerant society.’

 Are you a spiritual man yourself?
-And does your faith, or lack thereof, influences your singing?
+And does your faith, or lack thereof, influence your singing?

 I don’t want to sound sort of new age “I don’t like religion, but I am very spiritual”, but that is my answer.
 I favour no particular denomination.
 Getting older, I become, maybe unjustly so, more suspicious of social organisations wrapped around religious dogma.
 Very early on, I read the Dreams, memories and reflections of Carl Gustav Jung.
 That had a great impact on me.
 Then I became aware of the American anthropologist Joseph Campbell who wrote a book called The masks of God.
 And the premise is that all cultures have a path to define divinity.
 And it enlightened me to the fact that we all have our personal mask of God, the point being that you can define for yourself your mythology.
 And this is very much the world I live in.
 And without question, my musical life is part of that mythology.
 As is my belief in an ecumenical, rational, tolerant society.
 I think this version of spirituality is more necessary than ever today.
 It’s a very private search.
 But I think the world of the humanities has a very big part to play in it.
 Poets and composers are essential to guide the younger generations.